fatalis/SourceSplit/README.md

 #### Game Processes
 You don't need to mess with this unless your game's process isn't listed.
 All of the fully supported games (and a few others) are added by default.

-#### Alternate Timing Method Time
+#### Alternate Timing Method
 This shows makes it show Real Time when comparing against Game Time, and vice versa.
-Doesn't work when SourceSplit is activated in the Splits Editor.
+Doesn't work when SourceSplit is activated via the Splits Editor.

 Fully Supported Games
 ---------------------